JithinKS97/dynamic-learning/readme.md

 #### Above are the main React Components of the app and the you can find the other React Components in the'client/ui/components' folder.

-I've provided documentation in all the areas where I felt like clarifications are necessary.
+I've provided documentation in the js file itself in all the areas where I felt like clarifications are necessary.

 ## Features that can be added